Connemara Web Size

 On your way to the top of Cleggan Head, there’s plenty to see and experience, including a variety of plant and animal life, as well as a Neolithic wedge tomb.

-From the top, you’ll get extraordinary views of Inisturk and Clare Islands to the north, as well as Achill Island, the Mweelrea and Partry Mountains, and of course Croagh Patrick.
+From the top, you’ll get extraordinary views of Inisturk and Clare Islands to the north, as well as Achill Island, the Mweelrea and Partry Mountains, and of course Croagh Patrick in County Mayo.

 The beach in Cleggan, Co.
 Galway.
 Photo: Linda Buckley,